-- To filter by a Data Field, either drag and drop it to the selection pane, or select the Data Field and press the + Add button, or double-click the Data Field. - To filter by a formula, first add a Data Field, then use the formula button (f_x) to open the Formula Editor. - In the Title box provide a name for the interactive filter. - Use the Type dropdown to specify what kind of interactive filter to display: - o Single Choice: A dropdown with the possible values of the filter:
+- To filter a Data Field, either drag and drop it to the 'Filter' panel, use the + Add button, or double-click it.
+To filter by a formula, first add a Data Field, then use the formula button (f^x) to open the Formula Editor. - In the Title box provide a name for the interactive filter. - Use the Type dropdown to specify what kind of interactive filter to display: - o Single Choice: A dropdown with the possible values of the filter: